Tuesday, March 6, 2018

 This presentation looks at the history of siloxane reduction technology focusing on the early beginnings and rapid acceptance of the desiccant based air regenerated siloxane reduction system, and why it quickly became the overwhelming choice for biogas to energy projects in North America.

-Brad Huxter is a mechanical engineer with more than 20 years of experience in air and gas treatment, with a specialty in regenerative siloxane reduction for landfill and digester gas to energy applications.
-Mr. Huxter’s resumé includes several major gas compression and treatment manufacturers.
-He has been exclusively involved in regenerative siloxane reduction since its invention.
+Brad Huxter is a mechanical engineer with more than 20 years experience in air and gas treatment with a specialty in regenerative siloxane reduction for landfill and digester gas to energy applications.
+Mr. Huxter’s resumé includes several major gas compression and treatment manufacturers, and he has been involved extensively in regenerative siloxane reduction since its invention 13 years ago.
+Mr. Huxter provides sales and marketing services for Willexa Energy, and is the founder of The Biogas Exchange, a service connecting biogas project developers with product and service providers.

 High levels of siloxanes in landfill gas can result numerous issues in the engine, costing the engine owner time and money.
 The accumulation of silica deposits in the engine can result in high oil consumption, pre-ignition, abrasive wear and ultimately, increased frequency of performing top-end overhauls and piston ring/liner replacements.
 A lubricant solution has been developed and field tested.